National Security Act (South Korea): Controversies

 This law restricts the activities of anti-capitalist socialist parties or pro-North Korean parties in South Korea.
 Therefore, the law has been criticized by liberals for dampening the freedom of party activities.

-Some scholars and international organizations also have negative view towards the law.
-Some argue that National Security Act has been justifying the violation on human rights under the name of defense against the perceived threat of North Korea and that it functions as an obstacle for peaceful reunification with North Korea.
+Some scholars and international organizations have also expressed negative views towards the law.
+Some argue that the National Security Act has justified violations of human rights under the name of defence against the perceived threat of North Korea and that it functions as an obstacle for peaceful reunification with North Korea.

 Amnesty International reported that 90 people were charged under the law in 2011, increasing by 95.6% between 2008 and 2011.
 It described the National Security Act as a tool to "harass and arbitrarily prosecute individuals and civil society organizations who are peacefully exercising their rights to freedom of expression, opinion and association" and to "remove people who are perceived to threaten established political views, to prevent people from taking part in discussions surrounding relations with North Korea."

 In 1998, Ha Young-joon, a graduate student at Hanyang University formerly active with the International Socialists movement, was tried and sentenced to 8 months in prison for having summarized and made available online Chris Harman and Alex Callinicos's main writings on South Korea's national BBS network, in violation of NSA Article 7 Clauses 1 and 5.

 In 2002, a new recruit in the South Korean Army surnamed Lee, was sentenced to two years in prison for having said to fellow soldiers, "I think Korean separation is not the fault of the North Koreans but the Americans."
 The Military Prosecutor's Office could not charge him for his comment alone, but it searched the recruit's civilian home and found various illicit books and charged him in violation of the NSA under Article 7, Clauses 1 and 5.

-In 2012, Ro Su-hui was arrested after he returned from an unauthorized visit to North Korea.
+In 2012, Roh Su-hui was arrested after he returned from an unauthorized visit to North Korea.
 The arrest was described by NK News as "a clear but unnecessary propaganda victory" for North Korea.

 Other well-known uses of the National Security act include the 1999 banning of the students' union Hanchongryun and the 2003 spy case against Song Du-yul, a Korean living in Germany.
 The severest penalty that could be given according to NSL is the death penalty.
-The best-known example of death penalty is in People's Revolutionary Party Incident.
+The best-known example of the death penalty is the People's Revolutionary Party Incident, where eight citizens were falsely charged and executed.